GustavoSantiago113/GustavoSantiago113/README.md

-Hello, I'm Gustavo N. Santiago!
+Hello World, I'm Gustavo N. Santiago!

-Olá, eu sou o Gustavo Nocera Santiago!

 I have a degree in Biosystems Engineering by University of Sao Paulo, at Brazil.
 Because of this, most of my projects will be geared towards tools to aid engineering or related to agriculture,